Polar Vantage M2 Review

-The Vantage M2 has some sweet improvements over the previous model still packed into a lightweight, medium-format case with improved and impressive battery life, good screen and sufficient ‘smart’ connectivity features.
+The Vantage M2 has some sweet improvements over the previous model, still packed into a lightweight, medium-format case with improved and impressive battery life, a good screen and sufficient ‘smart’ connectivity features.

 I’m a GB age-group triathlete and this is equally suitable as a ‘proper’ triathlon watch for someone at a similar level or for complete beginners investing in their first tri watch.

-Vantage M2 supports power meters and other external sensors as well as complex structured workouts.
+Vantage M2 supports advanced usage with power meters and other external sensors as well as complex structured workouts.
 Polar’s FLOW app and online platform are probably the best, although some might argue with that.

 So where’s the catch?

 Well, both the GPS and oHR could be better plus smart features are intentionally limited.
 Garmin, Coros and Suunto all have similar accuracy issues and I use a chest strap and STRYD footpod to get the accuracy I need with them too.
 I used a Vantage M for the best part of a season and loved it…the Vantage M2 is even better!

 - Priced sensibly

 - An impressive watch+app platform that, for example, beats Coros

 - Lightweight, well-designed. good-looking sports format watch for training and racing

 - Will connect to modern pods, power meters and straps